facebookarchive/witd/README.md

 ## Running on Raspberry Pi

-The easiest way to have witd running on a Raspberry Pi is to run the provided ARM binaries:
+The easiest way to have witd running on a Raspberry Pi is to trust us and run the provided ARM binary:

 ```bash
 ./witd-arm